RensithUdara/heart-disease-detection-system/README.md

-# Heart Disease Detection System - Improved Version
+# Heart Disease Detection System

 A comprehensive machine learning system for predicting heart disease risk with enhanced features, better algorithms, and an improved user interface.